 ●For patients who progress after immunotherapy (IL-2), we suggest axitinib rather than sorafenib (Grade 2B).
 For patients without access to axitinib or sorafenib, there are a number of alternative agents that could be administered, including bevacizumab, pazopanib, and sunitinib.
 (See "Anti-angiogenic and molecularly targeted therapy for advanced or metastatic clear-cell renal cell carcinoma", section on 'Axitinib'.)

 ●For patients who progress after an initial VEGF pathway inhibitor, we recommend treatment with nivolumab, cabozantinib, or the combination of lenvatinib plus everolimus rather than single agent everolimus (Grade 1B).
 In this setting, we suggest nivolumab rather than antiangiogenic therapy (Grade 2C).
 There are no direct comparisons between nivolumab and these alternative approaches, and in phase III trials, nivolumab, cabozantinib, and the combination of lenvatinib plus everolimus had a similar impact on overall survival.
 However, nivolumab has demonstrated a better safety profile.
-(See "Immunotherapy of renal cell carcinoma", section on 'Nivolumab and checkpoint inhibition' and "Anti-angiogenic and molecularly targeted therapy for advanced or metastatic clear-cell renal cell carcinoma", section on 'Cabozantinib'.)
+(See "Immunotherapy of renal cell carcinoma", section on 'Nivolumab' and "Anti-angiogenic and molecularly targeted therapy for advanced or metastatic clear-cell renal cell carcinoma", section on 'Cabozantinib'.)

 Axitinib is also an option and preferred over sorafenib, particularly in patients who have shown some benefit from first line vascular endothelial growth factor receptor tyrosine kinase inhibitor (VEGFR-TKI) therapy.
 Neither nivolumab nor cabozantinib have been compared with axitinib in clinical trials.
 (See "Anti-angiogenic and molecularly targeted therapy for advanced or metastatic clear-cell renal cell carcinoma", section on 'Axitinib'.)